JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------
 </details>

-Now, return to FigTree.
-To see the node-support values based on bootstrapping, set a tick in the checkbox for "**Node Labels**", open the options using the little arrow, and select "bootstrap" (or whatever name you gave it) from the "**Display**" drop-down menu.
+Return to FigTree.
+To see the node-support values based on bootstrapping, set a tick in the checkbox for "**Node Labels**", open the options using the little arrow, and select "bootstrap" from the "**Display**" drop-down menu.

 ![](../img/question_icon.png) Look at the bootstrap values.
 Strong values are usually considered to be above 90, for ultrafast bootstrap even above 95, meaning that more than 95% of the bootstrap replicates include this node.
 Can this phylogeny be considered reliable?